Center for Research in Energy and Environment (CREE)

 Jonathan Kimball (Director)

 The mission of the Center for Research in Energy and the Environment (CREE) is to support research in the broad field of energy—including traditional and alternative energy sources, energy storage, and energy delivery and usage—as well as research in biological, chemical, and physical systems involving emerging contaminants in natural and engineered systems.
-CREE brings together researchers from across the campus—including faculty in both the College of Engineering and Computing and the College of Arts, Sciences, and Business—to address the multi-faceted challenges of maintaining energy security while mitigating human impact on the environment.
+CREE brings together researchers from across the campus—including faculty in all three colleges: the College of Engineering and Computing, the College of Arts, Sciences, and Education, and the Kummer College of Innovation, Entrepreneurship, and Economic Development—to address the multi-faceted challenges of maintaining energy security while mitigating human impact on the environment.

 Recent projects include a study of nano-engineered catalysts for producing syngas; 3D printing of battery components; extreme fast charging of electric vehicles; phytoforensics for emerging contaminant and nanoparticle tracking; biomarker discovery and monitoring; the development of regulatory directives pertaining to emissions of jet engines along with the standardize testing methods for these directives; and innovative approaches to obtain critical minerals needed for alternative energy.
 CREE research is supported by a wide range of industry sources as well as federal agencies such as the National Science Foundation, National Institutes of Health, Department of Education, Department of Transportation, Nuclear Regulatory Commission, and the Environmental Protection Agency.